tekknolagi/tekknolagi.github.com/_posts/2024-06-19-tcc-attribute.md

 $
 ```

-The fix is to add this snippet to the top of your code:
+The fix is to add this snippet to the top of your code (after including the
+glibc headers):

 ```c
 #ifdef __TINYC__